 Once a button is pushed, our hearts close instantly.
 It’s like one of those little roly-poly bugs — they just fold in on themselves and prying them open is difficult.

 I’d shut up like a roly-poly in Tokyo.
 My anger turned to worry quickly, but, after 30 minutes of looking, I finally saw them — exiting Meiji’s main shrine.
 That shrine was the whole reason we wanted to visit this place.
 And they’d done it without me.
+I didn’t care about resolving the conflict anymore.
 My buttons were pushed again.

 “Where were you guys?”
 I shouted.

 “Once you left us,” Erin sarcastically answered, “we just kept on walking.
 We assumed that you would eventually show up and apologize.”

 “Apologize!”
 I reacted, “Me?
 You’re the ones who left me!”